On D List of Movie Reviews

 2/06:

-Once again, Die Hard with a Vengeance is a fun-filled film but this time has no annoying characters.
+Once again, Die Hard with a Vengeance is a fun-filled film but, this time, has no annoying characters.

 Although the last sequel and this are similar plot-wise, I pick the latter for sheer entertainment value.
-Instead of

-Reginald VelJohnson, Samuel L. Jackson stars.
-Jeremy Irons is the baddie while Bruce Willis is back to his old self.
+Instead of Reginald VelJohnson, Samuel L. Jackson stars.
+Jeremy Irons is the baddie while Bruce Willis is back

 There are incredible special effects to provide an infusion of energy to keep the pace lively.
-Sprinkled around is the great
+Sprinkled around

-sense of humor, most especially from Bruce Willis and Samuel L. Jackson.
-The story is kept simple in order to focus more
+is the great sense of humor, most especially from Bruce Willis and Samuel L. Jackson.
+The story is kept simple

-on the action.
+in order to focus more on the action.

 All in all, Die Hard with a Vengeance works, thanks to the return of director John McTiernan.